Houseboating 101

 Personal Watercraft tips

 If you're planning a houseboat trip these tips will help novice crewmen.
 Have the entire crew read these tips 1 month before your trip, giving enough time to shop and buy any essentials.
-These tips can will help everyone prepare and minimize risk during your vacation.
+These tips will help to prepare and minimize risk during your vacation.
+This list of tips can put you 2yrs ahead of the curve, read carefully if you're going houseboating for the first time.

-The following helpful hints were contributed by experienced houseboat owners.
+The following helpful hints were contributed by experienced houseboat owners who's combined experience totals more than 100yrs.
 If you want to contribute your own hints, just send them in by email.
 We will review and post for all readers to see.

 First Aid Kits